lululxvi/deepxde/docs/demos/laplace_disk.rst

 .. code-block:: python
     net = dde.maps.FNN([2] + [20] * 3 + [1], "tanh", "Glorot normal")

-If we rewrite this problem in a cartesian coordinates, the variables are in the form of :math:`[r\sin(\theta), r\cos(\theta)]`.
+If we rewrite this problem in cartesian coordinates, the variables are in the form of :math:`[r\sin(\theta), r\cos(\theta)]`.
 We use them as features to satisfy the certain underlying physical constraints, so that the network is automatically periodic along the :math:`\theta` coordinate and the period is :math:`2\pi`.

 .. code-block:: python